dexuby/eldenring-save-manager/README.md

 ### Cross-platform:

-Since this project is written in Java and doesn't use Windows specific features or environment variables it can technically be used on all operating systems that have the JRE installed.
+Since this project is written in Java and doesn't use Windows specific features or environment variables it can technically be used on all operating systems that have a JRE installed.

 ### Easy to use command-line menu: